Should Trivial Criminal Conduct Be Reviewed By the Criminal Court?

 Understanding the Judicial Disinterest In Trivial Issues Known As the De Minimus Non Curat Lex Doctrine

-With many types of law there is a principle known as de minimus non curat lex doctrine.
-Loosely translated from the Latin, the meaning is; the law is without concern for trivial matters.
-The point is that courts and judges should be uninvolved in insignificant cases involving trivial issues; however, there is debate as to whether the principle does applies to criminal law matters.
+With many types of law there is a principle known as the de minimus non curat lex doctrine.
+Loosely translated from the Latin, the meaning is; the law is without concern for such trivial matters and thereby undeserving of court attention.
+The point of the doctrine is to convey that courts and judges should be uninvolved in insignificant cases involving trivial legal issues; however, there is still debate among legal academics as to whether the principle does, or should, apply to criminal law matters.

-As per R. v.
-Arsenault, 2018 ONCJ 224, following a thorough review of prior cases, a high level court, and thus binding, determination of the applicability of the de minimus non curat lex doctrine in criminal law cases, remains absent.
-In the absence of a high level court ruling, the lower courts appear to take the view that de minimus non curat lex is applicable.
-As per the review and analysis in R. v.
-Arsenault, it was specifically said:
+The case of R. v.
+Arsenault, 2018 ONCJ 224, involved a thorough review of prior cases and found that a higher level court, such as the Court of Appeal or the Supreme Court, decision on whether the de minimus non curat lex doctrine applies to criminal law cases is lacking.
+The R. v.
+Arsenault case did find inconsistency in decisions in lower courts; and accordingly, in R. v.
+Arsenault the view was taken that with the absence of a high level court ruling stating otherwise, the lower courts may deem that de minimus non curat lex is applicable to criminal law matters.
+Specifically, in R. v.
+Arsenault, it was stated:

 On the question of whether the principle of de minimus non curat lex is applicable, it is my view the principle and its meaning has been explained and commented on by enough concurrent and higher courts without any definitive statement of its unavailability, that it is an available “defence” to criminal liability.
 I readily concede that this position is subject of debate.